 Junior Co-production Market

-An integrated two-day co-production market that enables financiers, broadcasters and producers to assess new and innovative children's projects across the film and television sectors.
+An integrated co-production market that enables financiers, broadcasters and producers to assess new and innovative children's projects across the film and television sectors.
 The market starts with a public pitch of all the projects followed by one-to-one meetings.